ylab-hi/ScanExitronLR/README.md

 ## Extract

 `extract` requires three inputs: (1) a BAM alignment file of long-reads containing the ts:A flag (provided by default by Minimap2), (2) a reference genome and (3) a sorted and bgzip'd gene annotation file.
-Currently only gtf files, e.g. Gencode v38, and the TAIR _Arabidopsis thaliana_ GFF3 annotation file are supported.
-You can download a preproccessed TAIR10 annotation and reference genome [here](https://drive.google.com/drive/folders/1FNZ5HRJOvGeiMxMObXBPgTGC2E0l3yeE?usp=sharing).
+Currently only gtf files are supported.

 To sort your gtf file, use the command: